The Parable Puzzle – Matthew 13

 The mustard seed starts small and experiences great growth.
 But then it becomes a tree for the birds – is this a good thing or a bad thing?
 Remember, the birds are the ones who ate up the seed (the word of God) from the path in the Parable of the Sower.

-So many questions on this kingdom puzzle!
-Why did Jesus leave it for us to solve?
+So many questions arise from this kingdom parable puzzle!
+And why did Jesus leave it for us to solve?
+One day it will all become very clear.

 Reflection